tamucc-comp-bio/classroom_repo_2024/lectures/lecture11.md

 python3 script.py
 ```

-You should add a shebang! to your file.
+You should add a shebang! to your scripts.

 ```bash
 #!/usr/bin/env python3
 ```

-Thus, the shebang! is `/home/cbird/anaconda3/bin/python`

 ---